-The view that technology alone is transformational is deeply rooted in 1990s and 2000s.
-In that era, technology had a significant impact on higher education—automating paper processes while making transactions faster and easier to track.
+The view that technology alone is transformational is deeply rooted in the 1990s and 2000s.
+In those eras, technology had a significant impact on higher education—automating paper processes while making transactions faster and easier to track.
 Massive amounts of paper disappeared as processes moved online.
-But in the end, technology didn’t transform higher education—it transformed how day to day administrative processes were executed
+But, in the end, the technology didn’t transform higher education; it only transformed how day-to-day administrative processes were executed.

-Yet consultants continue to promise technology will “transform your business.”
-And the technology that firms tell you will transform your business happen to be what is sold by the vendors they are aligned with.
-Most consultants are experts in how a software package operates within school, not how a school operates and delivers value.
+Yet, consultants continue to promise technology will “transform your business.”
+And the technology that firms tell you will transform your business happens to be what is sold by the vendors they are aligned with.
+Most consultants are experts on how a software package operates within a school, not on how a school operates and delivers value.

 Technology enables.
 Ideas transform.

-The world is changing so fast, you need to step back and ask now what do I do?
-Now, what do I do to develop and deliver on my institution’s vision and mission?
+The world is changing fast.
+You need to step back and ask: What do I do, now?
+What do I do to develop and deliver on my institution’s vision and mission?
 What do I do to deliver value to students for their tuition dollars?
 What do I do to ensure my students are able to use our institution to become lifelong learners?
 How do I best prepare my students for a rapidly changing job market that has opportunities for graduating seniors that did not exist four years ago when they were first-year students?

-None of these “now what” questions are answered simply by putting in updated software.
+None of these “Now what?” questions are answered simply by implementing an updated software.

 To serve our industry, consultants must move away from the techno-centric answer to every question.
-They must learn to answer the “now what” questions schools are asking as they face this tidal wave of change.
-We need to change our focus to what is truly transformational from what is simply enabling.
+They must learn to answer the “Now what?” questions schools are asking as they face this tidal wave of change.
+We need to change our focus from what is simply enabling to what is truly transformational.

-Only after these “now what” questions are answered can the “how do we do it” question be answered.
+Only after these questions are answered can the “How do we do it?” question be answered.
 The answer to that question doesn’t have to be new software.
-It can be a change in the business process, a change in who the school targets to recruit, what programs it offers, or how it supports its community.
+It can be a change in the business process.
+Or it can be a change in who the school targets to recruit, what programs it offers, or how it supports its community.

 Consultants need to start the hard work of understanding how higher education operates and what its challenges actually are.
-They must change their focus to business outcomes and away from technology-only solutions.
+They must change their focus from technology-only solutions to business outcomes.
 They should only propose a technical solution that supports specific outcomes, and only after those outcomes are well understood.

-Clients need to choose only those consulting firms that are willing to build long partnerships with them that last before and after any technical implementation.
+Clients need to choose only those consulting firms that are willing to build long partnerships with them that go beyond technical implementation.
 Time and money are too tight to pick a consultant who simply installs your software and walks away.

-Institutions need to find partners who will help them answer the “now what” question, today, tomorrow, and long into the future.
-They need partners who understand what they are trying to do and won’t simply hand them a power saw to fix every problem.
+Institutions need to find partners who will help them answer the “Now what?” questions today, tomorrow, and long into the future.
+They need partners who understand what they are trying to do, ones that won’t simply hand them a power saw to fix a faucet.